permaweb/ao/sdk/README.md

-# `ao` SDK
+# `ao` Connect

-The `ao` SDK provides an abstraction for spawning, evaluating, and interacting with `ao` Processes.
+The `ao-connect` library provides an abstraction for spawning, evaluating, and interacting with `ao` Processes.

-This sdk will run in a browser or server environment.
+This module will run in a browser or server environment.

 - Read the result of an `ao` Message evaluation from a `ao` Compute Unit `cu`
 - Send a Message targeting an `ao` Process to an `ao` Message Unit `mu`